BiqBin: a parallel branch-and-bound solver for binary quadratic problems with linear constraints: BiqBin web application

 The web application contains the main information about the BiqBin project and benchmark results, which are publicly available.
 Upon registration, a user can access the core functionalities of the application.
 In short, the users upload their problem data files and decide which algorithm/solver they want to use to solve the problem.
 The application then sends these data to an HPC, where the selected algorithm is executed against the given data, and, after some time interval, it returns the solution (optimum or approximate) back to the web application, which finally notifies the users by an email that the result is ready.

 Let us describe the web application in more details.
-The initial step for a user is to prepare the problem data in an appropriate format, which is described in the description of each function (for now, the system is able to read the data in a sparse or in matrix format).
-Then, the user creates a new \textit{instance}, which is the entity determining the problem data.
+The initial step for a user is to prepare the problem data in an appropriate format, which is described in the description of each \rew{function\footnote{\url{http://biqbin.eu/Home/Features}}.} Then, the user creates a new \textit{instance}, which is the entity determining the problem data.
 The user determines the instance's name, data (by uploading the file with all the data), and description.
 In this way, the user is able to reuse the data later, e.g., for testing the performance of other solvers on the same instance.

 Next, the user creates a \textit{task}, which is comprised of an instance and a solver (function) the user wants to run with the instance's data.
 The user also determines the task's name, and specifies if the result and the instance's data can be listed publicly for benchmarking purposes.
 When all the properties are specified, the task can either be started automatically, or the user can decide to start it later.